PlutoCtx/graduationProject/README.md

 Flaw:
 > - Lack of real-time.
 If you change to a local app, it may be better, but you still have to run the code, and you can definitely capture the signal, but the possibility of analyzing the results is not too high
 > - Reliability unknown.
-Relying solely on the strength of WiFi, the distance between the marked points may not be very accurate if they are only one meter apart.
+Relying solely on the strength of Wi-Fi, the distance between the marked points may not be very accurate if they are only one meter apart.
 > - Innovative: It doesn't seem to be innovative